 Brush each turkey tenderloin generously with olive oil and then season to taste with salt and ground black pepper.
 The olive oil helps the seasonings adhere to the tenderloin and gives it a crisp, brown coating while cooking.

-Allow the turkey tenderloins to rest for 10 minutes.
+Remove the pan from the oven using pot holders and set aside.
+Allow the turkey loins to rest for 10 minutes.
 Use a sharp knife to slice the tenderloins into 1/2-inch thick medallions.
-Place the turkey tenderloin medallions on a meat platter and serve as desired.
+Place the meat on a platter and serve.